WaffleBoyTom/StableDiffusionIntegration/readme.md

 Hope this works for you and you can get something out of it !

-Big thank you to everyone who's helped me with this : Dana Ericson on Facebook, Jenny from SideFx Support, Henry Foster over on the mops discord, Paul Ambrosiussen for the pip tutorial
+Big thank you to everyone who's helped me with this : Dana Ericson on Facebook, Jenny from SideFx Support, Henry Foster over on the mops discord, Paul Ambrosiussen for the pip tutorial and Stack Overflow obviously

 Houdini > everything else